vipulnaik/diet-exercise-health/logs/vision-checklist-log.md

 on for medium distance vision tests, but I feel it still fell short of previous tests.

-- Functional short distance vision test (computer reading): Try the exercise in https://humanbenchmark.com/tests/typing at the usual eye-to-screen distance (20 to 40 inches)
+- Functional short distance vision test (computer reading): Try the exercise in https://humanbenchmark.com/tests/typing at the usual eye-to-screen distance (17 to 25 inches, usually 20 to 23 inches)
   - [x] Both eyes at 25% magnification (threshold of 70 wpm on at least one of three attempts)
     - 65 wpm, 51 wpm, 78 wpm, 65 wpm, 79 wpm, 80 wm
     - For comparison, both eyes at 75% (my usual setting) gave scores of 90 wpm and 108 wpm